Dariush Arjmand

-Dariush Arjmand (داریوش ارجمند; born 27 July 1944 in Mashhad, Iran) is an Iranian actor.
+Dariush Arjmand (داریوش ارجمند; born 27 July 1944 in Mashhad, Imperial State of Iran) is an Iranian actor.

-A son of a military father and a housewife mother, he was born in Mashhad and grew up in Mashhad.
+A son of a military father and a housewife mother, he was born in Mashhad.
 He started performing in plays at the age of 12.
 At the age of 26, he started working for the Ministry of Art and Culture.
-In the meantime, is a Crystal-Simorgh winning Iranian actor.

 Career

 After many years of performing in theatre, he started his film acting career by appearing in Captain Khorshid (1986, Nasser Taghvaee), which was awarded the Crystal Simorgh for the best leading role at the Fajr International Film Festival.